play-around/RobotSimulator/README.md

 Simulates a simple toy robot movement in a 2 dimensional space.

 # Documentation
-  Please visit https://godoc.org/github.com/alien45/ToyRobotSimulator for documentation.
+  Please visit https://godoc.org/github.com/play-around/RobotSimulator for documentation.

 # Quick Start
+1. Download the project zip file and unzip or just complied file called 'RobotSimulator'
+2. Open terminal and go to download directly
-Download the file called 'ToyRobotSimulator' to run the application without any developement setup on a Linux environment and run the following command in the terminal:
+3. Execute the following command in the terminal:
-    ./ToyRobotSimulator
+    ./RobotSimulator